 Please be aware of the critical Success Factors of an MBI!

+- Support the new MD—Don’t Just Hand Over the Keys.
 A successful MBI isn’t a transaction—it’s a transition.
 Equip your new MD with a handover playbook, access to trusted advisors, and introductions to key clients and partners.
-Consider mentoring or board involvement in the first 12–18 months.
+Consider mentoring or serving on a board in the first 12–18 months.

 In a nutshell: Challenges to Navigate

-- Cultural misalignment: If the new leadership fails to understand the company’s DNA, morale and performance may suffer.
+- Cultural misalignment: If the new leadership fails to understand the company’s DNA, morale and performance may suffer as a result.

 - Emotional complexity: Letting go can be as complex as building the business.